ulrichwohak/ulrichwohak.github.io/_posts/2021-04-13-pandemic-policy-1-minute.md

-recovery rate, death rate, and infection rate, respectively; $$N_l$$ is the number of individuals in a particular location, $$U_{lt}$$ is an idiosyncratic shock, and variables indexed by $$\bullet(0)$$ are "potential outcomes" (the values those variables would take if the policy were not implemented).
+recovery rate, death rate, and infection rate, respectively; $$N_l$$ is the number of individuals in a particular location, $$U_{lt}$$ is an idiosyncratic shock, and variables indexed by $$\bullet(0)$$ are “potential outcomes” (the values those variables would take if the policy were not implemented).

 You can immediately see that this is a *much different* model from the